Edu-Trailblaze/.github/profile/README.md

 ## Getting Started
 To get started with this project, clone the repository and follow the setup instructions provided in the documentation.

-## Connect with Us
+## 📬 Contact Us
-For any queries or contributions, feel free to reach out!
+Feel free to reach out via [Edu Trailblaze](mailto:edutrailblaze@gmail.com) for any inquiries or support.

+---

 ---